sr39/gizmo-debug/scripts/gizmo_documentation.md

 5. Avoid repetition of code, write a function instead.
 Break up long functions into smaller more manageable pieces.

-6. Preprocessor macros that have arguments should be avoided whenever possible.
+6. Preprocessor macros (compile-time flags) that have arguments should be avoided if possible (do whatever you can to minimize the number of compile-time flags.
 If needed, their names should be fully capitalized.
+They should always be named with a consistent scheme (as currently in the code, where for example all the galaxy star formation flags begin with "GALSF\_").

 7. Magic numbers (including numerical constants) in the code should be avoided and instead be replaced by a symbolic constant(all uppercase) declared with #ifdef in a header file.

 8. Address all warnings emitted by the compiler when compiled with "-Wall".
-Unless there are good reasons, the code should compile without any warning.
+Unless there are very or necessary good reasons, the code should compile without any warning (not without a crash, without a *warning*).

 9. Include consistent commenting in your code.
 The meaning of all global variables should be commented where they are introduced, ideally with doxygen syntax, e.g: